 TransMontaigne GP is our general partner and manages our operations and activities.
 TransMontaigne GP is an indirect wholly owned subsidiary of TransMontaigne Inc. TransMontaigne Services Inc. is an indirect wholly owned subsidiary of TransMontaigne Inc. TransMontaigne Services Inc. employs the personnel who provide support to TransMontaigne Inc.'s operations, as well as our operations.
-TransMontaigne Services Inc. adopted a long-term incentive plan for its employees and consultants and independent directors of our general partner.
-The long-term incentive plan currently permits the grant of awards covering an aggregate of 989,572 units, which amount will automatically increase on an annual basis by 2% of the total outstanding common and subordinated units, if any, at the end of the preceding fiscal year.
-At December 31, 2009, 765,632 units are available for future grant under the long-term incentive plan.
+TransMontaigne Services Inc. adopted a long-term incentive plan for its employees and consultants and the independent directors of our general partner.
+The long-term incentive plan currently permits the grant of awards covering an aggregate of 1,238,463 units, which amount will automatically increase on an annual basis by 2% of the total outstanding common and subordinated units, if any, at the end of the preceding fiscal year.
+At December 31, 2010, 1,008,523 units are available for future grant under the long-term incentive plan.
 Ownership in the awards is subject to forfeiture until the vesting date, but recipients have distribution and voting rights from the date of grant.
 Pursuant to the terms of the long-term incentive plan, all restricted phantom units and restricted common units vest upon a change in control of TransMontaigne Inc. The long-term incentive plan is administered by the compensation committee of the board of directors of our general partner.
-On May 7, 2007, we announced a program for the repurchase of outstanding common units for purposes of making subsequent grants of restricted phantom units to independent directors of our general partner.

-TransMontaigne GP, on behalf of the long-term incentive plan, anticipates repurchased 6,885, 4,180 and 1,680 common units pursuant to the program during the years ended December 31, 2009, 2008 and 2007, respectively.
+TransMontaigne GP purchases outstanding common units on the open market for purposes of making grants of restricted phantom units to independent directors of our general partner.
+TransMontaigne GP, on behalf of the long-term incentive plan, anticipates purchasing annually up to 10,000 common units for this purpose.
+TransMontaigne GP, on behalf of the long-term incentive plan, has purchased 9,435, 6,885 and 4,180 common units pursuant to the program during the years ended December 31, 2010, 2009 and 2008, respectively.
+In addition to the foregoing purchases, on August 10, 2010, we purchased 10,000 common units from TransMontaigne Services Inc. for the purpose of delivering these units to Charles L. Dunlap, the CEO of our general partner, upon the vesting of an equivalent number of restricted phantom units, which were granted to Mr. Dunlap on August 10, 2009 under the long-term incentive plan.